Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 ..
 Santi: I'm not sure if this is a good example...
 We can just do this by using a simple CSS or XPATH locator.

+..
+Tarun: Please elaborate more on css locators.

 This approach will work only if there is one field whose id has got the text 'addForm' appended to it.